Shattered Trust: The Cost of Digital Fraud in 2024

 Emerging fraud risks — the rise of deepfakes

-Deepfakes, once a novelty, have become a serious threat to digital onboarding.
-Their prevalence has surged, with costs plummeting from $300-$20,000 per minute in 2023 to $100 per minute due to subscription-based offerings.
+Once a novelty, deepfakes have become a serious threat to digital onboarding.
+Their prevalence has surged as costs plummeted from $300–$20,000 per minute in 2023 to $100 per minute today due to subscription-based offerings.
 This accessibility has empowered fraudsters to launch sophisticated attacks at scale.

 Key statistics:

-To combat these threats, financial institutions must look beyond deepfakes and focus on the four pillars of identity:
+To combat these threats, financial institutions must consider more than deepfakes and focus on the four pillars of identity:

 2. Accounts: How many accounts does the customer have?
-Which institutions are these accounts located?
-What is their credit activity history?
+At which institutions are these accounts located?
+What’s their credit activity history?
 Have any accounts been flagged for suspicious activity?
 Has the customer opened several similar accounts within a short time span?

 3. Transactions: Do the customer's behaviours align with expected good customer behaviour or unpredictable patterns associated with fraudulent behaviour?
 Are there any unusual patterns or high-risk activities?
-Have any accounts, identity or device been blocked by other parties?
+Have any of their accounts, or their identity or device been blocked by other parties?

-Businesses must move from a siloed approach to identity, to a more holistic approach.
-These four pillars should be considered in conjunction with each other, so businesses can gain a more thorough understanding of a customer's authenticity and identify potential red flags.
+Businesses must move from a siloed approach to identity to a more well-rounded strategy.
+These four pillars should be considered in conjunction with each other so businesses can gain a more thorough understanding of a customer's authenticity and identify potential red flags.
 This approach is essential in the ongoing battle against fraud.

 With $1.2 billion in fraud losses for mobile casinos and betting platforms worldwide between 2022 and 2023 alone, the gaming industry is facing a crisis.
-As fraud rates skyrocket by 64% from 2022 to 2024, gaming companies must be proactive in identifying and combating emerging fraud risks to protect their operations and customers.
+With fraud rates skyrocketing 64% from 2022 to 2024, gaming companies must be proactive in identifying and combating emerging fraud risks to protect their operations and customers.

 With more cell phones on the planet than people, these devices have become central to our lives, offering a gateway for fraudsters to target both users and telecom providers.
-Urgent action is needed to meet this growing threat head-on, as well as the alignment of global telco fraud prevention strategies with future-proof fraud tools.
+To meet this growing threat head-on, urgent action is needed, as well as the alignment of global telco fraud prevention strategies with future-proof fraud tools.

 Fraud always follows the money — highlighting fraud trends in emerging markets

-FinTechs are booming in emerging markets like Africa, Asia, and Latin America, bringing financial inclusion to millions.
-But with this growth comes a surge in fraud – a whopping 80% of fraud cases in Africa involve fake IDs.
-While biometric identification helps, fraudsters are adapting.
-FinTechs need a 360-degree view of identity to combat evolving threats.
+FinTechs are booming in emerging markets like Africa, Asia and Latin America, bringing financial inclusion to millions.
+But with this growth comes a surge in fraud: A whopping 80% of fraud cases in Africa involve fake IDs.
+While biometric identification helps, fraudsters are quickly adapting.
+FinTechs need a 360-degree view of identity to tackle evolving threats.

 Stepping up the fight with shared fraud consortium data

-Fighting fraud is a constant battle, as criminals keep changing their tricks.
+Combatting fraud is a constant struggle as criminals keep changing their tactics.
 To stay ahead, businesses need strong identity checks, smart technology, access to multiple unique identity datasets and reliable fraud protection.
-A big help is shared fraud data across industries.
-This pool of information about past and present fraud gives us valuable clues about how criminals work.
+A major asset is shared fraud data across industries.
+This pool of information on past and present fraud provides valuable clues about how criminals work.
 By analysing this data with powerful AI, it becomes possible to better understand how customers behave and spot potential anomalies.

-• Global fraud consortium networks can be very helpful.
-Bringing together businesses from different industries to share information and work together against fraud.
+• Global fraud consortium networks can be very beneficial.
+Businesses from different industries partnering to share information and fight fraud presents a powerful front.

 • Industry collaboration for fraud prevention is key.
-By working together, businesses can share best practices and identify trends that might be missed if they worked alone.
+By working together, businesses can share best practices and identify trends that might be missed when working alone.

-• Collaborative fraud detection strategies are important.
-Groups of businesses identify and stop fraud using advanced analytics, data mining, and artificial intelligence.
+• Collaborative fraud detection strategies are crucial.
+Groups of businesses can better identify and stop fraud using advanced analytics, data mining and artificial intelligence.

 Don't let fraud harm your business.
-Partner with TransUnion and level up on trust.
-Help protect your customers and strengthen your reputation with robust identity verification and fraud detection solutions.
+Partner with TransUnion to fortify your stance and build trust.
+Protect your customers and strengthen your reputation with robust identity verification and fraud detection solutions.

 Business Contact Us